-I am a physical oceanographer and polar scientist.
-Physical oceanography is, put simply, the study of the physics of the ocean, but I often tell people that I study the weather of the ocean, similar to how meteorologists study the atmosphere.
-My research is focused on the Southern Ocean, which encircles the continent of Antarctica.
+Emma Boland is a physical oceanographer and polar scientist.
+Physical oceanography is, put simply, the study of the physics of the ocean.
+You can think of this as studying the “weather” of the ocean, similar to how meteorologists study the atmosphere.
+Her research is focused on the Polar Oceans: the Arctic Ocean and the Southern Ocean, which encircles the continent of Antarctica.

-You can read more about my current research below, or else read about my PhD Research.
+You can read more about Emma’s current and recent research below, or else read about her PhD Research.

-I am using adjoint models for my work on two NERC-funded projects: ORCHESTRA (Ocean Regulation of Climate by Heat and Carbon Sequestration and Transports) and SMURPHS (Securing Multidisciplinary UndeRstanding and Prediction of Hiatus and Surge events).
+Emma has previously used adjoint models for her work on the NERC-funded project ORCHESTRA (Ocean Regulation of Climate by Heat and Carbon Sequestration and Transports).
+She also analysed climate models for the SMURPHS (Securing Multidisciplinary UndeRstanding and Prediction of Hiatus and Surge events) project.

-The ORCHESTRA project aims to “advance our understanding of, and capability to predict, the Southern Ocean’s impact on climate change via its uptake and storage of heat and carbon.”
-I am using adjoint models to look at how the sensitive the heat in the upper layer of the Southern Ocean is to surface effects such as wind, rainfall and surface temperatures.
+The ORCHESTRA project aimed to “advance our understanding of, and capability to predict, the Southern Ocean’s impact on climate change via its uptake and storage of heat and carbon.”
+Emma used adjoint models to look at how the sensitive the heat in the upper layer of the Southern Ocean is to surface effects such as wind, rainfall and surface temperatures.
 Most of these quantities are poorly measured in the Southern Ocean.
 Calculating these sensitivities will not only improve our understanding of these processes, but help us focus our observational efforts in places where the sensitivities are large.

-The SMURPHS project seeks “to understand both the slowdown in the rate of warming since the late 1990s and also earlier hiatus and surge events.”
+The SMURPHS project sought “to understand both the slowdown in the rate of warming since the late 1990s and also earlier hiatus and surge events.”
 ‘Surges’ and ‘hiatuses’ are times when global surface temperatures rise faster or slower than the long term (multi-decadal) trend.
-The oceans, and especially the Southern Ocean, take up large amounts of heat from the atmosphere.
-Exactly how much heat enters the ocean, and how much stays in the atmosphere, can determine whether we see a ‘surge’ or a ‘hiatus’.
-I am using adjoint models to investigate how the sensitivities of the Southern Ocean differ and evolve during surge and hiatus periods.
-We hope to determine whether the ocean plays a role in switching between the two periods.
+The global ocean takes up large amounts of heat from the atmosphere.
+Exactly how much heat enters the ocean, and how much stays in the atmosphere, can determine whether we see a speed up or a slow down in atmospheric warming.
+Emma analysed the results of an ensemble of climate models to determine what effect changing the amount of anthropogenic aerosols in the atmosphere had on the amount of heat in the ocean.